coveo/source.coveo.com/_posts/2014-12-08-making-an-online-community.md

 ### Branding

 Like I said earlier, a great tagline will help in this regard.
 You can also use design patterns that you know are appealing to your audience.
-For instance, with the Frank & Oak network we can see a visual style that is similar on their [network site](http://network.frankandoak.com) and on their [e-commerce site](http://frankandoak.com).
+For instance, with the Frank & Oak network we can see a visual style that is similar on their network site (http://network.frankandoak.com) and on their e-commerce site(http://frankandoak.com).

 ### Feedback & Continuity